BenBrostoff/draftfast/README.md

 Note that this script will error out if the CSV from DraftKings is not in `~/Downloads`.

-Next, scrape data from FantasyPros or Rotogrinders and allow for some mismatched data between the two sources:
+To run the optimizer, you must provide a projection CSV with `playername` and `points` fields.
+Run the optimizer with your projection file:

 ```
-python optimize.py -mp 100 -s y -source nfl_rotogrinders
+python optimize.py -mp 100 -projection_file "./data/my_projections.csv"
 ```

-Or, use your own projection source:
+Switching to FanDuel is simple - just change the `salaries_file` and `game` flags.

 ```
-python optimize.py -mp 100 -s n -projection_file "/Users/benbrostoff/Downloads/my_projections.csv"
+python optimize.py -mp 100 -game fanduel -projection_file "./data/my_projections.csv" -salaries_file "./data/fanduel_salaries.csv"
 ```

-Note that any projection file you provide must include `playername` and `points` as header names.

-One important note here is that passing in <code>y</code> for the scrape option will create <code>current-projections.csv</code>.
-However, once you've scraped once, there's no need to do again.
+Note that the default file location for the projection file is `./data/current-projections.csv`, so if you have the file in the default location with the correct name, there's no need to pass the `projection_file` flag.
+The same is true with `./data/current-salaries.csv` and `salaries_file`.

 ## Optimization Options